-2.1 As defined in the SEND Code of Practice 2015, a CYP has SEND:
+2.1 As defined in the SEND Code of Practice 2014, a CYP has SEND:

-"Where their learning or disability calls for special educational provision, namely different from or additional to that normally available to CYPs of the same age".
+"Where their learning or disability calls for special educational provision, namely different from or additional to that normally available to CYP of the same age".
 (6.15)

-- 2.2 The Trust monitors the progress of all CYP and will identify those whose progress is: - "significantly slower than that of their peers starting from the same baseline; - fails to match or better the child's previous rate of progress; - fails to close the attainment gap between the individual CYP and their peers; - widens the attainment gap".
-(6.17) - 2.3 In particular we endeavour to monitor all CYP who are not making adequate progress in the four areas specified in the Code. - Communication and Interaction (6.28/6.29) - Cognition and Learning (6.30/6.31) - Social, Emotional and Mental Health (6.32/6.33)
+- 2.2 The Trust monitors the progress of all CYP and will identify those whose progress is: - i. "significantly slower than that of their peers starting from the same baseline; - ii. fails to match or better the child's previous rate of progress; - iii. fails to close the attainment gap between the individual CYP and their peers; - iv. widens the attainment gap".
+(6.17) - 2.3 In particular we endeavour to monitor all CYP who are not making adequate progress in the four areas specified in the Code. - i.
+Communication and Interaction (6.28/6.29) - ii.
+Cognition and Learning (6.30/6.31) - iii.
+Social, Emotional and Mental Health (6.32/6.33) - iv.
+Sensory and/or Physical Needs (6.34/6.35) - 2.4 We believe in the principles of inclusive education and the vast majority of CYP are fully integrated into all mainstream classes and access the universal offer provided within the school (see individual Trust schools' SEND Information Report for Local Offers, as published on websites). - 2.5 All practitioners are teachers of learners with SEND and the majority of CYP's needs can be met within the classroom through high quality teaching, appropriate adaptations and differentiation, and in-class intervention.
+All schools expect teachers to practice within the Teachers' Standards and as teachers of CYP with SEND. - 2.6 The Trust recognises the right of learners with SEND to access a broad and balanced curriculum and that teachers set high expectations of every CYP, however, it also recognises that a small number of CYP, whose needs are exceptional, will still benefit from access to a more specialist environment either in school or as part of a bespoke educational package, possibly external to school. - 2.7 We believe in equality of opportunity for all and understand we must make reasonable adjustments to meet the physical, emotional and intellectual needs of all CYP under the duties outlined in the Equality Act 2010.

-- Sensory and/or Physical Needs (6.34/6.35) - 2.4 We believe in the principles of inclusive education and the vast majority of CYP are fully integrated into all mainstream classes and access the universal offer provided within the school (see individual Trust schools' SEND Information Report for Local Offers). - 2.5 All practitioners are teachers of learners with SEND and the majority of CYP's needs can be met within the classroom through high quality teaching, appropriate adaptations and differentiation, and in-class intervention.
-All schools expect teachers to practice within the Teachers' Standards and as teachers of CYP with SEND, teachers and support staff also adopt the Trust's 'QFT10' (Appendix C) expectations to ensure their practice is inclusive of many needs at a universal and pre-wave (Appendix B) level. - 2.6 The Trust recognises the right of learners with SEND to access a broad and balanced curriculum and that teachers set high expectations of every CYP; however, it also recognises that a small number of CYP, whose needs are exceptional, will still benefit from access to a more specialist environment either in school or as part of a bespoke educational package, possibly external to school. - 2.7 We believe in equality of opportunity for all and understand we must make reasonable adjustments to meet the physical, emotional and intellectual needs of all CYP under the duties outlined in the Equality Act 2010. - 2.8 We work closely with all parents/carers to listen to their views to build on CYP's previous experiences, knowledge, understanding and skills so that their child can develop in all aspects of the curriculum.
-In line with the SEND Code of Practice 2015 (6.65) we aim to meet parents/carers three times per year as part of our person-centred planning. - 2.9 In addition, we work with CYP to develop their own perception and understanding of their needs and the support that they find most beneficial. - 2.10 Learners with SEND are fully integrated into the life of the school and the curriculum; we recognise the strengths of every individual as well as any areas for development.
-We aim to ensure that all CYP contribute to the social and cultural activities of the school. - 2.11 Please refer to the Appendix A for people responsible for SEND within each Trust school.
+- 2.8 We work closely with all responsible adult(s) to listen to their views to build on CYP's previous experiences, knowledge, understanding and skills so that their child can develop in all aspects of the curriculum.
+In line with the SEND Code of Practice 2014 (6.65) we aim to meet responsible adult(s) three times per year as part of our personcentred planning. - 2.9 In addition, we work with CYP to develop their own perception and understanding of their needs and the support that they find most beneficial. - 2.10 Learners with SEND are fully integrated into the life of the school and the curriculum; we recognise the strengths of every individual as well as any areas for development.
+We aim to ensure that all CYP contribute to the social and cultural activities of the school. - 2.11 Please refer to individual schools' websites for people responsible for SEND within each Trust school.